pnadon/crypto-website/src/pages/about.md

 The Cryptography Challenge is a collection of challenges related to cryptography.
 The distribution of said challenges is divided into three rounds, each with a different number of sub-challenges:

 * Round 1 runs from February 1st to February 22nd and offers an Easy-level challenge.
-* Round 2 runs from February 22nd to March 14 and offers both an Easy and Medium-level challenge.
+* Round 2 runs from February 22nd to March 14 and offers both an Easy and Medium-level challenge. **Was extended to March 16th**.
 * Round 3 runs from March 14 to April 4 and offers an Easy, Medium, and Hard challenge.

 ## Description